JRNukala/Ticket_To_Ride/README.md

 Run Instructions : It runs in 1 python file and all the images are in the folder to make it easy to run

 1. Unzip the TP3.zip file
+2. Download CMU_Graphics Module on the web and get the folder
-2. Move CMU_Graphics Module into the src Folder
+3. Move CMU_Graphics Module into the src Folder
-3. Go to Visual Studio Code and run the Term_Project.py file That's it!
+4. Go to Visual Studio Code and run the Term_Project.py file That's it!

 Shortcut Commands: